timveil/hive-jdbc-driver/driver-properties.md

 ## Apache Driver Property Mapping

+This table outlines how the existing Apache Hive drivers properties map to this driver.
+You can use this to convert existing url's to a format consistent with this driver.
+Many of the properties are similar but have been renamed slightly to improve consistency and clarity.

 | Apache Driver Property | This Driver Property | Notes |
 | :--- | :--- | :--- |